Consumer prices - inflation and comparative price levels

 Inflation: price changes over time

-Since 2008, higher volatility in food and, especially, in energy prices has led to broad changes in inflation rates.
+In the run-up to the global financial and economic crisis and in its immediate aftermath there was considerable volatility in food and, especially, energy price developments which led to broad changes in inflation rates.
 In the EU, average annual inflation reached 3.7 % in 2008.
-After relatively sharp movements during the period 2008–12 (see Figure 1), the rate at which prices were rising slowed to 1.5 % in 2013, 0.5 % in 2014 and in 2015 there was no change (0.0 %); these last two rates — for 2014 and 2015 — were the lowest inflation rates since records began.
-Moreover, during several months of 2013, 2014 and 2015 negative inflation rates were recorded.
+However, after relatively sharp movements during the period 2008-2012 (see Figure 1), the rate at which prices were rising slowed to 1.5 % in 2013, 0.5 % in 2014 and in 2015 there was no change (0.0 %); the latest information available relates to 2016 when the EU inflation rate reached 0.3 %.
+These last three rates — for 2014-2016 — were the lowest inflation rates recorded for the EU since records began; moreover, negative inflation rates were recorded during several months over this period (comparing prices with the same month of the previous year).

 Price level indices: comparison of price levels between countries

 Comparative price levels of private household consumption vary considerably across the EU Member States.
-In 2014 (latest data available), they ranged from 48 in Bulgaria to 139 in Denmark (EU-28 = 100); in other words, price levels in Bulgaria were just under half the average for the EU-28 whereas in Denmark they were 39 % above the EU-28 average (see Table 2).
+In 2015 (latest data available), they ranged from 47 in Bulgaria (EU-28 = 100) to 136 in Denmark; in other words, price levels in Bulgaria were just under half the average for the EU-28 whereas in Denmark they were 36 % above the EU-28 average (see Table 2).

-Over the 10 years from 2004 to 2014, several of the Member States that joined the EU in 2004 or 2007 recorded substantial increases in their comparative price levels, most notably Latvia, Slovakia and Estonia; this was also the case in Luxembourg (which had the highest increase over this period) and the United Kingdom, despite the fact that the average price level in both of these Member States was already above the EU-28 average in 2004.
+Over the 10 years from 2005 to 2015, several of the Member States that joined the EU in 2004 or 2007 recorded substantial increases in their comparative price levels, most notably Latvia, Slovakia and Estonia; this was also the case in Luxembourg, despite the fact that the average price level in Luxembourg was already above the EU-28 average in 2005.

 There was a convergence of price levels across the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
-Thereafter, price levels diverged somewhat within the EU-28.
-Within the euro area (EA-19), price levels converged sharply through until 2009, followed by a couple of years of almost no change and then a slight divergence in price levels from 2011 to 2014.
+Thereafter, price levels diverged somewhat within the EU-28 and this development continued in 2015 (the latest reference period for which data are available).
+Within the euro area (EA-19), price levels also converged up until 2008 and this pattern continued (albeit at a modest pace in 2009); there followed three years of almost no change in price convergence, after which there was evidence of a slight divergence in price levels during the period from 2013 to 2015.

 Data sources and availability

-Goods and services are classified according to the international classification of individual consumption by purpose, adapted to the compilation of the harmonised indices of consumer prices (COICOP/HICP).
-At the most disaggregated level currently available, Eurostat publishes around 100 sub-indices for consumer prices.
-The inflation rate is calculated as the rate of change of the all-items harmonised index of consumer prices.
+Goods and services are classified according to the European classification of individual consumption by purpose, adapted to the compilation of the harmonised indices of consumer prices (COICOP/HICP).
+At the most disaggregated level currently available, Eurostat publishes around 400 sub-indices for consumer prices.
+The annual inflation rate measures the change of the index between a month and the same month of the previous year, and the monthly rate compares the indices between two consecutive months.

-The indices are calculated according to a common approach with a single set of definitions, providing comparable measures of consumer price changes across countries, as well as for different country groupings, namely:
+The indices are compiled according to a common approach with a single set of definitions, providing comparable measures of consumer price changes across countries, as well as for different country groupings, namely: the euro area, the European Union, and the European Economic Area (which includes the EU Member States plus Iceland and Norway).

-Note that these aggregates are evolving indices, in other words they reflect changes over time in the country composition through the use of a chain index formula — for example, the MUICP includes Lithuania only from 2015 onwards.
+These aggregates are evolving indices.
+In other words, they reflect changes over time in the country composition through the use of a chain index formula — for example, the euro area includes Lithuania only from 2015 onwards.

-Harmonised indices of consumer prices are presented with a common reference year (currently 2015 = 100).
+Harmonised indices of consumer prices have a common reference year (currently 2015 = 100).
 Normally the indices are used to calculate percentage changes that show price increases/decreases.
-Although the rates of change shown in the tables and figures for this article are annual averages, the basic indices are compiled on a monthly basis; this information is also published by Eurostat.
-Since October 2001, an initial flash estimate of the inflation rate in the euro area has been published at the end of each reference month.
-This estimate is replaced in the middle of the following month once a full set of data set is available in the form of a news release.
+Although the rates of change shown in the tables and figures for this article are annual averages, the basic indices are compiled and published on a monthly basis.
+Since October 2001, a flash estimate of the euro area inflation rate has been published at the end of each reference month.
+This estimate is replaced in the middle of the following month once a full set of data is available.

 Comparative price levels

-Within the framework of the Eurostat-OECD purchasing power parities (PPP) programme, surveys on prices of household goods and services are carried out cyclically in the EU Member States, EFTA countries, candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and Bosnia and Herzegovina.
+Within the framework of the Eurostat—OECD purchasing power parities (PPP) programme, surveys on prices of household goods and services are carried out cyclically in the EU Member States, EFTA countries, candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey), as well as Bosnia and Herzegovina and Kosovo .
 Each survey cycle comprises six surveys that are related to a particular group of household consumption products; with two surveys per year the whole cycle takes three years to conclude.

 PPPs are indicators of price level differences across countries: they indicate how many currency units a particular quantity of goods and services costs in different countries, thus eliminating the effect of price level differences across countries.
 In this way PPPs can be used to convert national accounts aggregates into comparable volume aggregates — for example, to compare the gross domestic product (GDP) of different countries without the figures being distorted by differing price levels.